Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 - Check out some agencies or writing services to see what they are charging.

-Setting your rates as a copywriter in 2021
+Setting your rates as a freelance copywriter

-Once you are armed with a good amount of information you should feel more confident about setting your own copywriting rates.
+Once you are armed with a good amount of information you should feel more confident about setting your own freelance copywriting rates.

 While the information you have gathered will give you a good baseline, you will still need to consider some variables like:

 - Location (different areas may dictate higher or lower rates)

 - Extra services (keyword research, image sourcing)

 These factors can all influence your freelance copywriting rates and increase or decrease them by a percentage.